oceanprotocol/market/content/terms.md

+---
-# Terms and Conditions
+title: Terms and Conditions

-Thanks for using our product and services.
+description: Thanks for using our product and services.
+---

 By using our products and services you are agreeing to the terms.
 Please read them carefully.

 _Latest Revision: February 20, 2020_